Jeannelialbedo/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**
 **My classmates in my classroom love the idea that it actually solve urgent medical issues with a portable device.
 The device originally only presents color switch.
-They gave me advice on combining alarm sould with the colors to demonstrate greater attention on the high risk.**
+They gave me advice on combining alarm sound with the colors to demonstrate greater attention on the high risk.**

 ## Part B. Act out the Interaction